-Now, we continue to examine the Simple Network Management Protocol (SNMP) focusing specifically on the layered communication model used to exchange information.
+Now, we continue to examine the Simple Network Management Protocol (SNMP).
+We'll focus specifically on the layered communication model used to exchange information.
 Our last article focused on the structure of SNMP messages, however an SNMP message is not sent by itself.
 It is wrapped in the User Datagram Protocol (UDP), which in turn is wrapped in the Internet Protocol (IP).
 These are commonly referred to as layers and are based on a four-layer model developed by the Department of Defense (you may recall the DoD origins of the Internet).

 SNMP is a standard protocol that has wide acceptance in the industry and is flexible enough to describe almost anything.
 Because of these advantages, many network managers have come to believe that SNMP should be used for all network monitoring applications.

-The typical off-the-shelf SNMP manager is not designed for displaying and processing telemetry data for effective network monitoring, especially for the kind of real-world monitoring tasks network managers most need performed.
+The typical off-the-shelf SNMP manager is not designed for displaying and processing telemetry data for effective network monitoring.
+This counts double for the kind of real-world monitoring tasks network managers most need performed.
 These capabilities can be added to an SNMP manager, but it usually requires substantial custom software development.Before you buy... make sure you avoid these 7 common mistakes.

 There are seven common mistakes network managers typically make when integrating SNMP and non-SNMP monitoring.
 Your SNMP implementation will be successfully only if you can avoid them...